ryanamatt/Forgerly/README.md

 ├── config/                  \# Project-specific settings (.nfp)
 ├── assets/                  \# Images and local media
 └── exports/                 \# Generated documents

+## 🐛 Reporting Bugs & Issues

+Narrative Forge is under active development.
+If you encounter a bug or have a feature request, please help us improve by following these steps:

+1. **Check the Roadmap:** See [docs/maintenance/TODO.md](docs/maintenance/TODO.md) to see if the issue is already being tracked.

+    - Check the issue Tracker to ensure the bug has not already been reported.

+2. **Open an Issue:** Use the GitHub Issue Tracker to report the bug.
+Please include:

+    - A clear description of the bug.

+    - Steps to reproduce the behavior.

+    - Your environment details (OS, Python version if development bug).

+    - Screenshots or logs from the `logs/` directory.

 ## Development